5 Ways to Land Your First Freelance Client

 Highlight your professional skills, experience, and accomplishments on your profile and start searching for jobs.
 Look for postings that align well with your skill set, and only apply for the select few that you can truly deliver on.

 You’ll have to cut your teeth on a few low-paying jobs to gain the experience you’ll need to land more clients who can provide higher pay in the future.
+This is all part of the portfolio-building process.
+And yes, sometimes it's painful.

 You’re just priming the pump in the beginning.
 Deals beget deals, and a journey of a thousand miles begins with a single step.